 - Justification: Working with super-states is becoming more attainable and stable.

-2035 – Level 3 autonomous vehicles will be reliable enough to drive, but will be very expensive and legislatively complicated.
+2035 — Level 3 autonomous vehicles will be reliable enough to drive but will be expensive and legislatively complicated.

-- Justification: The self-driving vehicles need to be more reliable than humans for most people to give up their trust to them (similar to the horseless carriage getting cheaper than a horse by a large margin).
+- Justification: The self-driving vehicles need to be more reliable than humans for most people to trust them (similar to the horseless carriage getting cheaper than a horse by a large margin).

-- Caveat: This will probably start adoption more quickly by a liberal government (who may require government-issued GPS-tracked AVs as part of a license reinstatement program).
+- Caveat: This will probably start adoption more quickly by a liberal government (which may require government-issued GPS-tracked AVs as part of a license reinstatement program).

-2036 – Windows will eventually have to adopt the Unix-style kernel on the back-end, probably within 15 years.
+2036 — Windows will eventually have to adopt the Unix-style kernel on the backend, likely within 15 years.

 - Justification: Windows is already moving that way with WSL, but the Windows 10 OS is tolerable enough that there’s no reason to dramatically change anything that quickly.